tedneward/Azgaarnoth/Creatures/Grungs.md

 >- **Languages** Grung
 >- **Challenge** 1/4
 >___
->***Amphibious.***.
-The grung can breathe air and water.
+>***Amphibious.*** The grung can breathe air and water.
 >
->***Poisonous Skin.***.
-Any creature that grapples the grung or otherwise comes into direct contact with the grung's skin must succeed on a DC 12 Constitution saving throw or become poisoned for 1 minute.
+>***Poisonous Skin.*** Any creature that grapples the grung or otherwise comes into direct contact with the grung's skin must succeed on a DC 12 Constitution saving throw or become poisoned for 1 minute.
 A poisoned creature no longer in direct contact with the grung can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
->***Standing Leap.***.
-The grung's long jump is up to 25 feet and its high jump is up to 15 feet, with or without a running start.
+>***Standing Leap.*** The grung's long jump is up to 25 feet and its high jump is up to 15 feet, with or without a running start.
 >
 >#### Actions
->***Dagger.***.
-Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60 ft., one target.
+>***Dagger.*** Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 12 Constitution saving throw or take 5 (2d4) poison damage.
 >

 ---